Hetal-Singhal/Microsoft-Stock-Prediction/README.md

 - `Low`: Lowest stock price during the trading day.
 - `Close`: Stock closing price for the day.
 - `Volume`: Number of shares traded.
--

 ## Visualization
 - used matplotlib and seaborn to visualize yearly trends.
--

 ## ADF test
 - Stationarity in time series is a fundamental concept that refers to a time series where the statistical properties remain constant over time.
 The Augmented Dickey Fuller (ADF) test is a statistical test used to check if a time series is stationary.

 ## Feature Engineering
 Several feature engineering techniques were applied to improve model accuracy, including:
--Lag features to capture past stock prices as predictors for future values.
+- Lag features to capture past stock prices as predictors for future values.
--Moving averages and rolling statistics to smooth out noise in the data.
+- Moving averages and rolling statistics to smooth out noise in the data.
--Trend and seasonality decomposition to analyze cyclical patterns in stock prices.
+- Trend and seasonality decomposition to analyze cyclical patterns in stock prices.

 ## Models Used
 ### 1. **Prophet Model**